12 tips to attract more locals to your tours and attractions

 9. Use social media to reach local customers

+Social media marketing is a great way to reach more locals, too.
 If you don’t already have social media pages for your business, it’s time to set one up.
-For example, Facebook and Instagram are a great platforms for local businesses because they can include important visitor information like location, phone number, hours, etc. on their profiles.
+Facebook and Instagram, for instance, are great platforms for local businesses because they can include important visitor information like location, phone number, hours, etc. on their profiles.

 You should also add your company website to your bio to direct customers there.
 Do the same on your business’s Instagram page.
 Then make it easy for families, friends, and other community members to become fans of your page — you can invite them to “like” it — and ask them to share it.